AerialX/djmax-dongletools/README.md

 USAGE
 =====

-It's a commandline tool.
-Someone else can make a GUI for it if it matters.
-It works in the current directory, and doesn't do any sort of file management.
+It's a commandline tool, works in the current directory, and doesn't do any sort of file management.
 So if you use it to dump a save it's your responsibility to move the files it generates to a more permanent backup folder - otherwise subsequent dumps will overwrite the old files.

 Run it without arguments for a simple usage printout.